romanyakovlev/data-engineering-zoomcamp/project/README.md

 8. Specify `KAGGLE_KEY` in `.env` as API key and `KAGGLE_USERNAME` as username from Kaggle.
 9. Register in [Prefect Cloud](https://app.prefect.cloud/), create API key and workspace.
 10. Specify `PREFECT_CLOUD_API_KEY` in `.env` as API key from Prefect Cloud.
-11. In Prefect create GCS `spotify-gcs` and GCP Credentials `gcp-creds` blocks.

 ## 1. Initialize Infrastructure